MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-restart-server-portal.md

 [!INCLUDE[applies-to-mysql-flexible-server](../includes/applies-to-mysql-flexible-server.md)]

-This topic describes how you can restart an Azure Database for MySQL flexible server instance.
+This topic describes how you can restart an Azure Database for MySQL Flexible Server instance.
 You may need to restart your server for maintenance reasons, which causes a short outage as the server performs the operation.

 The server restart will be blocked if the service is busy.
 For example, the service may be processing a previously requested operation such as scaling vCores.